nchandrappa/yugabytedb-langchain-openai-shoe-store-search/README.md

 What is your question?
 ```

 2. Provide a relevant question.
-For instance:.
 For instance:

 ```sh